Mythologos/EvaLatin2024-NostraDomina/README.md

                         a flag indicating the random seed which controls the general procedure --random-seeds RANDOM_SEEDS
-                        the number of random seeds used to generate initial random states for the Gaussian mixture Model --seed-filepath SEED_FILEPATH
+                        the number of random seeds used to generate initial random states for the Gaussian mixture Model --save-filepath SAVE_FILEPATH
+                        filepath to location where Gaussian Mixture Model will be saved --seed-filepath SEED_FILEPATH
                         filepath to labeled data used for training the Gaussian Mixture Model
 ```